 In case you want to mellow the acidity flavor of your tomato, you should try this method.
 When you don’t like traditional pasta flavor, this addition lets you taste something new and refreshing.

 How to thicken spaghetti sauce with heavy cream?
-Take 8-10 ounce of heavy cream.
+Take 8-10 ounces of heavy cream.
 One standard package of cream is good enough.
 You need to mix cream in your sauce when it’s neither too hot, nor too cold.
 Whisk your sauce continuously to avoid making lumps.

 #10.
 Toss with Meat

 You can enhance the flavor of your pasta sauce quickly through the meat.
 When it comes to meat choice, you have different options such as pork, turkey, beef, or sausages.
 The addition of meat will thicken your sauce.
-Once you add meat in your sauce, let it simmer for 15-20 minutes to get the best results.
+Once you add meat to your sauce, let it simmer for 15-20 minutes to get the best results.

 Finally, you know how to thicken spaghetti sauce in ten different ways.
 No matter what addition you go with, make sure that you let your sauce simmer and then add any ingredient for getting some desirable results.